siraajkudtarkar/CS167/Projects/Projects.md

 ## Project B: Bird Analysis
 In this project, you will perform some analytical tasks on a dataset that represents bird observations.
+We will combine this dataset with a ZIP code dataset to determine the ZIP code for each point.
+Then, we will perform two analytical tasks, one based on ZIP codes, and one based on time.
+The results will be visualized using existing tools.

 ### Task 1: Data preparation
 To prepare the data for analysis, we will do the following.